 See the recipe card at the bottom of this post for the complete list of ingredients and measurements.

-- Clean and oil your grill grates and heat to medium-high heat.
-While the grill heats, thread the chicken onto wide, flat skewers, folding the meat back and forth over itself onto the skewer.
+- Thread the chicken onto wide, flat skewers, folding the meat back and forth over itself onto the skewer.
 Repeat with the remaining chicken.

-- Heat chicken broth over medium heat until it comes to a boil.
+- To prepare the rice, heat chicken broth over medium heat until it comes to a boil.
 While the broth heats, rinse the rice under cold water until the water runs clear.
 When the broth begins to boil, stir in the rice, olive oil, turmeric, cumin, and salt.

 - Cover and lower the heat to maintain a gentle simmer.
 Cook until the liquid is absorbed, around 20 minutes.
 Remove from the heat and let the pot sit covered for 5 minutes, then fluff the rice with a fork.